 Copyright © Nucleus Medical Media, Inc.

-Treatment involves removal of the earwax from the ear canal.
-Cerumen can be removed by:
+The goal of treatment is to remove earwax from the ear canal.
+This can be done with:

 American Academy of Audiology